nforgeio/neonKUBE/Doc/DEVELOPER.md

 25. *Optional*: Install the latest version of **XCP-ng Center** from [here](https://github.com/xcp-ng/xenadmin/releases) if you'll need to manage Virtual Machines hosted on XCP-ng.

-# Git Branches and Docker Image Tagging Conventions
+# Branches

-We're going to standardize on some conventions for managing source control branches and published Docker image tags.

-## Branches

-Four branches in the repo are to be used for specific purposes:
+neonKUBE conventions for GitHub branches:

 * **master:** Includes the most recent relatively stable commits.

   Developers will merge any changes here after confirming that the changes appear to work.
 The **master** branch should always build and pass unit tests and will generally act as the candidate for test, staging, and production releases.

-* **prod:** Includes commits that will be deployed into production.

-* **stage:** Includes commits that will be deployed info a staging environment.

-* **test:** Includes commits that will be deployed into a production environment.
+* **release-***version*: Tracks released software.

+  Release branches should generally not be modified after the release has been made.
+When minor changes are required, a new release branch (incrementing the PATCH version) should be created from the current release branch and the new release should be built and published.

+* **developer** branches:

   Developers will generally have one or more branches prefixed by their first name (lowercase), e.g. *jeff*, *jeff-experimental*,...

+* **feature** branches:

-When developers need to colloborate on a feature over an extended period of time, we'll create feature branches like *feature-coolstuff*.
+  When developers need to colloborate on a feature over an extended period of time, we'll create feature branches named like *feature-coolstuff*.
 Most development work will happen in a developer or feature branch.